Crib Point Satellite Earth Station: celebrating 20 years of service

 30 November 2012

-Crib Point Satellite Earth Station is the only dedicated weather-related Satellite Earth Station (SES) in Australia, forming a critical part of the Bureau's operations.
-Located at the HMAS Cerberus Naval Training Base on Westernport Bay in Victoria, the station is now celebrating 20 years of distinguished service.
+Crib Point Satellite Earth Station is one of very few dedicated weather-related satellite earth stations in Australia.
+Located at the HMAS Cerberus Naval Training Base on Westernport Bay in Victoria, the station is celebrating 25 years of distinguished service.
+But what does a satellite earth station do, and why is it so important?

 Essential weather information

-Crib Point exemplifies 20 years of international cooperation between the Bureau, the China Meteorological Administration and Japan Meteorological Agency.
+Crib Point exemplifies 20 years of international cooperation between the Bureau, the China Meteorological Administration (CMA) and Japan Meteorological Agency (JMA).
 Jointly, we have contributed to the World Weather Watch program of the World Meteorological Organization.

 The station currently receives data for: